CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

    ![](../media/htfix.png)

-1. Click on the Chat window and paste your issues by giving the prompt, click on enter.
+1. Click on the Chat window and paste your issues by adding a giving the prompt, click on enter.

    ```
    Fix the color contrast issue for the nth-child by considering html and css files